Azure/azure-docs-powershell-aip/Azure Information Protection/PurviewInformationProtection/Get-ScannerContentScan.md

 c:\repoToScan2
 ```

-This example shows a sample command and response when the content scan job has been configured via PowerShell.
+This example shows a sample command and response when the content scan job was configured via PowerShell.

 ### Example 2 Content scan job settings defined by PowerShell
 ```powershell